-- For a three day solo backcountry trip, I generally don't carry any personal hygiene stuff.
+- Personal Hygiene: For a three-day solo backcountry trip, I generally don't carry any personal hygiene stuff.
 Cue the ohhs, ahhs, and pinch your nose.
 I chew gum after every meal (then swallow it) to clean my teeth.
 It is more eco-friendly than broadcasting toothpaste.
 I use purified water with biodegradable soap leaves to clean my hands while eating.
 With a group, I usually bring hand sanitizer to avoid contamination of the GORP bag.

 - Paper and Pen

 - Identification, Cash, Car Key, Phone: Leave extra keys, cards, and your wallet at home.
 Bring what you need in a baggie and you'll save a few ounces.

 For the winter backpackers out there, you need even more gear.
 This is the one time of year that you can't get your pack weight down below ten pounds.